realindiahotel/BIP39.NET/README.md

 C# (PCL) implementation of the BIP39 Bitcoin Improvement Proposal Document https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki

 This PCL is targeted for Universal Apps (Windows 8.1/Windows Phone 8.1) and .NET 4.5.1 ONLY.
-No support for Windows 8 or Windows Phone 8/8.1 Silverlight apps
+No support for Windows 8 or Windows Phone 8/8.1 Silverlight apps.

 ### PLEASE ENSURE YOU ALSO DOWNLOAD, BUILD AND REFERENCE THE BitcoinUtilities.NET PROJECT LOCATED HERE: https://github.com/Thashiznets/BitcoinUtilities.NET ###